 By Crystal M. Booth, PSC Biotech

 This is part 2 of a two-part article.
 Part 1 focused on an overview of cleanroom gowning as it pertains to aseptic manufacturing of medicinal products and the updates to gowning requirements in the revised Annex 1 document, The Rules Governing Medicinal Products in the European Union Volume 4 EU Guidelines for Good Manufacturing Practice for Medicinal Products for Human and Veterinary Use, which was published on Aug.
 22, 2022.
-This article focuses on establishing an aseptic personnel gowning program per the Annex.
+This article focuses on establishing an aseptic personnel gowning qualification program per the Annex.

 Establishing A Compliant Aseptic Personnel Gowning Program

 For traditional grade B areas, an aseptic gowning qualification program should be established to assess the ability of personnel to maintain the microbial quality of the gown after gowning.1 There are four key components of a compliant aseptic personnel gowning program, as follows:

 - Gowning training, practice, and observation (stage 2)

 - Qualification to enter grade B areas (stage 3)